google-research/weatherbench2/docs/source/beam-in-the-cloud.md

 ## Dataflow execution

+Make sure to install the package including the GCP requirements: `pip install -e .[gcp]`

 To run on Google Cloud Dataflow, use the `DataflowRunner`.
 Additionally, a few parameters need to be specified.

 * `--runner`: The `PipelineRunner` to use.
 This field can be either `DirectRunner` or `DataflowRunner`.